voxel51/eta/docs/pipelines_dev_guide.md

 - `description`: a free-text description of the pipeline purpose and implementation

-The `inputs` field defines the names of the inputs exposed by the pipeline
+The `inputs` field defines the names of the inputs exposed by the pipeline.

-The `outputs` field defines the names of the outputs exposed by the pipeline
+The `outputs` field defines the names of the outputs exposed by the pipeline.

 The `modules` field contains a list of module specs with the following fields:

 - `name`: the name of the module to include

-- `tunable_parameters': a list of module parameters that are exposed to the end-user for tuning
+- `tunable_parameters`: a list of module parameters that are exposed to the end-user for tuning

 - `set_parameters`: a dictionary whose keys are module parameters and whose